With Daft Punk powered down, where will pop's mystery come from now?

 And then, of course, there are electro-fusion cult freaks Goat, who claimed to be from a voodoo commune in the remote Swedish town of Korpilombolo, and of whom nothing has been heard in five years.
 How intrigued by their story was I?
 Reader, I went there.
 One summer, after attending the annual Air Guitar Championships in Norway (I am honestly not making any of this up), I journeyed deep into the northern forests, with thunderstorms beating me back and birds diving to their deaths on the windshield, to Korpilombolo, where Swedish children are told they’ll be sent if they’re bad.

-I holed up in a cabin in the woods and asked amongst the stranger-wary locals in the town’s one bar if they could point me in the direction of the nearest commune.
+I holed up in a cabin in the woods and asked among the stranger-wary locals in the town’s one bar if they could point me in the direction of the nearest commune.
 After two days of hunting around what was essentially Midsommar with a gift shop, I uncovered no sign of a commune, nor anyone who had ever heard of Goat.
 I was, however, invited to be the guest of honour at the unveiling of the town’s new wooden sculpture, a role that thankfully didn’t require me to wear any ceremonial robes or bramble crowns.

 One thing’s certain: music is made all the more magical by conceits that will send hapless journalists into the Swedish wilds searching for answers, or have us flocking to the Glade on the flimsiest of Glasto tip-offs.
 With the robots in permanent standby mode, the field is wide open for new enigmas, wrapped in conundrums, playing old Prince riffs.
 Come on, mystify me.